robang74/docker-rpmbuild-centos8/README.md

-# docker-rpmbuild-centos
+# docker-rpmbuild-centos8
-Dockerfile to build RPM on CentOS 7
+Dockerfile to build RPM on CentOS 8